 JISC Partnership Agreement - Open Access Agreement for Institutions

-****STOP PRESS***** Wiley have confirmed that the Read and Publish agreement fund will be limited to UKRI, Wellcome Trust and former COAF funded research articles only from 1 July.
+Wiley have confirmed that the Read and Publish agreement fund will be limited to UKRI, Wellcome Trust and former COAF funded research articles only from 1 July.

 A list of Wiley's Open Access and hybrid subscription journals is available from the Open Access Author Dashboard together with access to an Author Compliance Tool so you can check if you meet your funder obligations.
 If you want to publish an open access article you will be required to pay.
 The university does not have a central fund to support payments for non-UKRI funded research.
 UKRI corresponding authors should request financial assistance by completing our online form.

 Authors can still use the 'green' route and deposit an accepted manuscript in the repository to be REF and Swansea University OA compliant.